General settings of form component

 Display settings

-Following is the general settings in the Display tab of form components.
+The following are the general settings in the Display tab of form components.

 Label